masamatt/mjo_eq-wave_model/README.md

 Enter the wave ID number [0,1,2,3,4]:
 ```
-Entering a wave ID `1` to `4` computes the response from that particular equatorial wave componment, while entering `0` computes the total wave solution, i.e., the sum of waves `1-4`.
+Entering a wave ID `1` to `4` computes the response for that particular equatorial wave componment, while entering `0` computes the total wave solution, i.e., the sum of waves `1-4`.

+The model will run for ~O(5 min) computer dependent and will open a plot of the output upon completion.
 <br>

 #### III.iii - Set Run Parameters:  MJO_PARAMS.m